 - Check with the local municipality.
 Some municipalities have ordinances or codes that define a procedure to manage this situation.
-Here is a link to a tree ordinance guide from ArborDay.org that lays out the value and the issues of community involvement with trees on the public land and private property.
+Here is a link to ArborDay.org.
+They have information that lays out the value and the issues of community involvement with trees on the public land and private property.
 Many communities abdicate this issue to insurance carriers.
 If your city has such an ordinance make certain, you understand it.

 - Another potential source to look for addition information is on restrictive covenants that run with the land.
 The title policy issued when you purchased your home may have a recorded restrictive covenant that has guidelines for trees in the subdivision.
 It will be a surprise if there are state laws that deal with fallen trees.

 - If the fence straddles the lot line, it is likely both parties will share the cost of repair.

 Buying a home with a fence or building a fence is an important reason to verify the lot lines.
 A land surveyor should be engaged to locate missing lot stakes (occasionally, they are removed, relocated or several feet underground).
 Also when building an expensive or labor-intensive fence consider insuring it as a scheduled item to avoid future challenges to insurance claims.